gimbal-ai/gimbal/DEVELOPMENT.md

     export AUTH0_ISSUER_BASE_URL='gimlet-dev.us.auth0.com'
     ```

-1. From the `src/ui` directory, run:
+1. From the `src/ui` directory, run `pnpm dev`.
+Note that you might need to override the port using the `DEV_PORT` env var if using a shared machine.
+Auth0 is configured to allow ports in the range [8989-8999] (inclusive).

     ```sh
     pnpm dev